oxcafedead/sonar-auth-bitbucket/README.md

   2. Set the "Enabled" property to true
   3. Set the "OAuth consumer Key" from the value provided by the Bitbucket OAuth consumer
   4. Set the "OAuth consumer Secret" from the value provided by the Bitbucket OAuth consumer
+  5. Set the "Bitbucket server URL" to know where's your private Bitbucket server locates
+  6. Set the "Private signing key" to sign oauth requests
 3. Go to the login form, a new button "Log in with Bitbucket" allow users to connect to SonarQube with their Bitbucket accounts.

 > Note: Only HTTPS is supported